 In addition, to the fact that the location of oxygen is far more well known given that there is essentially an endless supply of it throughout the lunar surface, oxygen by far has the business case for it in terms of its potential utility for a variety of purposes.
 Aside from its use in breathable air (a scarce resource outside of earth) at a rate of 0.84kg per day, oxygen is the most significant component of most rocket fuel (Novak 3).

 The rocket that is most likely to land on the moon in the next 5 years is the HLS variant of the starship as a part of NASA’s Artemis program which is tasked with bringing humans back to the surface of the moon.
-The 2nd stage of starship (the stage of the rocket landing on the moon) uses raptor engines.
-These engines use a mixture of methane and oxygen so that its fuel mixture is 78% Oxygen, 16.5% Carbon, and 5.5% Hydrogen by mass (Musk August 12, 2021).
+The 2nd stage of the starship (the stage of the rocket landing on the moon) uses raptor engines.
+These engines use a mixture of methane and oxygen so their fuel mixture is 78% Oxygen, 16.5% Carbon, and 5.5% Hydrogen by mass (Musk August 12, 2021).
 Fig.5 illustrates the ratio.

 It is clear that oxygen has a higher mass compared with all the other elements combined implying that there is a larger demand for oxygen.
-In fact, 78% of the rocket's total fuel weight, or approximately 936 tons of oxygen would be needed to fully fill up starship (Lawler).
+In fact, 78% of the rocket's total fuel weight, or approximately 936 tons of oxygen would be needed to fill up the starship (Lawler).

 Rocket Fuel Composition By Percent Weight Fig. 5